llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

             * A scalar member of a class/struct/union is omitted for this case because the OpenMP *imp* DA is for the class/struct/union not the member.
+            * A pointer is omitted for this case because OpenMP computes *imp* DAs for pointers separately from other scalars.
+That is, `defaultmap(tofrom:scalar)` is irrelevant.
         * When the suppressing DMA is not `no_create`:
             * Regardless of the variable type, the variable should already be present on the device due to the suppressing DMA, and so no new